The Digital Wisdom Collective

 Identify where alignment has diverged.
 Surface hidden tensions and decision gaps.
 Recreate shared orientation across teams and partners while the program is still in motion.

-Early-phase engagements prevent problems.
-Mid-stream engagements solve them.
 Most companies engage once misalignment becomes visible.
 The ones who engage early avoid that situation entirely.

 One Client.
 Two Perspectives.